[PHPUnit] I tried using DataProvider!

 More practical uses

-However, the above code lacks convenience, so we will also introduce a more practical use.
+However, the above code lacks convenience, so I'd like to introduce some more practical ways to use it as well.

 The following is the changed code: